Conservation easement: Income tax credits (states)

 Land conservation advocates have tried to enact additional tax incentives for easements, above the federal charitable deduction.
-Sone states have granted credits that can be used to pay state income tax to donors of qualified conservation easements.
+Some states have granted credits that can be used to pay state income tax to donors of qualified conservation easements.
 In 1983, North Carolina became the first state to establish such a program.

 The Nature Conservancy promoted the state tax credit idea widely in the 1990s.
 In 1999, four state legislatures enacted state tax credit programs (Virginia, Delaware, Colorado, and Connecticut, in that order).
 South Carolina and California followed in 2000.
 Several other states have followed since.

 For landowners with little income subject to state taxation, a tax credit is of little value and may be insufficient incentive to grant a conservation easement.
-For this reason, some states, including Colorado and Virginia, the state tax credit is transferable; the landowner can sell their credit to someone else.
+For this reason, some states, including Colorado and Virginia, have made the state tax credit transferable; the landowner can sell their credit to someone else.
 The buyer can use the purchased tax credit, normally purchased at a discount, against their own Colorado income tax.

 In the states where credit for conservation land donations is transferable, brokerages have arisen.
-The federal and state tax treatment of profits from sale and use of transferable tax credit have been the subject of extensive discussion and the issuance of several guidance documents by the Internal Revenue Service.
+The federal and state tax treatment of profits from sale and use of transferable tax credits has been the subject of extensive discussion and the issuance of several guidance documents by the Internal Revenue Service.

 The New Mexico state income tax credit started effective in 2004.
 New transferability legislation, effective January 1, 2008, applies retroactively to conservation easements effected from January 1, 2004.

 The Virginia transferable credit program is the largest among the States in dollar value of property conserved.
 By the end of 2010, $2,512,000,000 of property value had been donated as easements in Virginia for which tax credit was claimed.
 The qualifying easements cover over 516,000 acre of Virginia landscape.
 The Virginia program now (2011) grants about $110 million of new tax credit each year.
 The credit allowance is 40% of the appraised value of the easement donation, so this equates to $275 million of property value donated per year for protection of wildlife habitat, farmland and woodland, and scenic open space.